stella-craig/TigerHacks23/README.md

 This project was created by Maya Bowman, Ahhyun Lee, Patrick Gardner, and Stella Craig (the best team at TigerHacks of course).

+## How to Play

+Download the Reel Life .exe and .pck files.
+Open the exe file and you should be transported into the game!

+Movement: WASD or arrow keys

+Shoot: Space bar or left-click

+Interact button: Enter key or space bar